tundish/blathnaid/app/tale.rst

 ---

 Krol reached out for the trivet, and he held it up into a faint pool of moonlight so Jack could see.
-He laid his finger on the third spoke, and said, "This is Spontaneity.
-Try to train that.
+He laid his finger on the third spoke, and said, "This is Spontaneity."
+He raised his finger in the air dramatically, and wagged it at Jack.
+"Try to train that.
 It can be cultivated, can spontaneity."

 There was a clatter as the trivet fell to the floor and rolled back against Jack's foot.
 Krol had fallen asleep.